BlueDotBrigade/weevil/Doc/Notes/ScratchPad.md

 ### Then

-Then there will be 36 records
+Then there will be 36 results
-Then each records will include: abc
+Then each result will include: abc
-Then each records will include either
+Then each result will include either
 """
 enter
 list
 here
 """
-Then each records will exclude: abc
+Then each result will exclude: abc
-Then each records will exclude
+Then each result will exclude
 """
 enter
 list
 here
 """

-Then each records will be pinned
+Then each result will be pinned
-Then the 4th record will be pinned
+Then the 4th result will be pinned
+Then the results will be
+"""
+"""

 Then the visible record count in the status bar will be 123,456